-7.24 Snapping with Separate Snap and Grid Settings
+Snapping with Separate Snap 7.24 and Grid Settings

-In the above examples, REAPER was set up to use the same set of snap parameters for grid display as was used for snapping.
+The above examples use the same set of snap parameters for grid display as is used for snapping.
 In other words, the snapping would take place to the nearest grid position.
 Let's now see what we can do if we disable the option Grid snap settings follow grid visibility.